KiwiRail: Establishment of KiwiRail

 On 1 July 2008, the government announced the purchase for $690 million of Toll Rail, the rail and ferry assets of Toll NZ, but not its trucking operation, which continued under the Toll brand.
 The new company was named KiwiRail and launched on 1 October 2008 at a ceremony at Wellington railway station.
 The New Zealand Railways Corporation then owned both KiwiRail and ONTRACK, with both companies merging to create one company that controls both rail and ferry operations and rail infrastructure.

-Jim Bolger became the first chair of the KiwiRail board, a position he held until 1 July 2010.
+Former Prime Minister Jim Bolger became the first chair of the KiwiRail board, a position he held until 1 July 2010.
+Bolger's government had privatised New Zealand Rail Limited in 1993.
 A number of commentators, including Winston Peters, view this as ironic.
 In response, Bolger acknowledged his involvement in privatising New Zealand Rail, remarking that "my life is full of ironies," and added that "the world has changed."

 Splitting of land and operations

 In 2011, KiwiRail proposed splitting its land and rail corridor assets from its rail operation assets.
 On 27 June 2012 it was announced by the company that the value of the land and rail operations would be written down from NZ$7.8 billion to $1.3 billion, and KiwiRail would continue as the rail and ferry operator, while the New Zealand Railways Corporation would manage KiwiRail's land.
 The de-merger took effect on 31 December 2012.